Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Results and discussion

-The results are shown in Fig.~\ref{fig-8}, the displaced number states constructed for higher $n$ witness more dissipation.
-This is a very interesting finding which is related to the fact that the displaced number states with higher $n$ are more nonclassical and hence the effect of dissipation is rapid.
-Similar results were found for a related phenomenon of decoherence in~\cite{pf1,pf2}. `
+The results are shown in Fig.~\ref{fig-8}, where the displaced number states constructed for higher $n$ witness more dissipation.
+This is an interesting observation which is related to the fact that the displaced number states with higher $n$ are more nonclassical and hence the effect of dissipation is rapid.
+Similar results were found for a related phenomenon of decoherence in~\cite{pfoldi}. `